Introduction

 The guide will cover:

-• Setting up attributes for each signer.
+• How to set up attributes for each signer.

 Setting documents up this way also prepares them for our Paperform to Papersign integration, which lets you fully automate document generation and signature requests based on web form submissions.